BenjaminRohlfing/technical-writing-portfolio/Style Guide Comparison/README.md

 **NOTE:** This portfolio piece is still in development.

-Originally an assignment for my Editing course at Metropolitan State University, this sample displays my ability to navigate and comprehend multiple style guides.
+This analysis document was originally an assignment for my Editing course at Metropolitan State University.

+**Career skills** on display:

+- my ability to navigate style guides
+- my ability to comprehend and compare multiple style choices